neftjs/neft/Db.coffee.md

 		insert: (doc) ->

+			if @_id?
+				throw new ReferenceError "insert() can not be used for document"

 			unless utils.isObject doc
-				throw new TypeError 'Only simply objects could be inserted'
+				throw new TypeError "Only simply objects could be inserted"

+			unless @_search
+				throw new ReferenceError "remove() can works only with collection"

 			@_search = false

+			@then =>
-			@then => @_table.insertData doc
+				@_table.insertData doc

 #### update()